Preventing Sexual Harassment at Work

 The Worker Protection Act 2023

-The new legal framework is set out in the Worker Protection (Amendment of Equality Act 2010) Act 2023.
-In force from Saturday 26 October 2024, the new framework imposes a new positive legal obligation on all employers to take reasonable steps to protect their staff from being sexually harassed at work.
+The Worker Protection (Amendment of Equality Act 2010) Act 2023 came into force on 26 October 2024.
+It introduced a new positive legal duty on all employers to take reasonable steps to protect their staff from being sexually harassed at work.

-There are additional financial penalties that can be imposed on employers who do not take sufficient steps to protect their staff.
+Employers who fail to meet this duty face additional financial risk.
 If the victim wins their case and is awarded compensation, the tribunal can increase this by up to 25%.
 The Equality and Human Rights Commission (EHRC) can also take enforcement action against employers.

 What about third-party harassment?

-If employers know that their staff are at risk of third-party harassment and turn a blind eye, claims may be made against them (although an employee can’t bring a claim against their employer for the act of the third party itself).
+If employers know that their staff are at risk of third-party and turn a blind eye, claims may be made against them.
+While an employee cannot currently bring a claim against their employer for the act of the third party itself, this will change from October 2026.
+From that date, employers will also become liable where a third-party harasses a member of staff in the course of employment.
+This new liability is not limited to sexual harassment and will apply to other protected characteristics as well.

 What is “in the course of employment”?